 Knowing which universities you can afford will narrow down the choices and help you find the ideal institution for your child.
 It’s also important to look into scholarships, bursaries, and financial aid programs.
 If your child insists on going to a university that you cannot pay for, support him or her when applying for scholarships.

-You need to start the conversation early for everything to flow.
+When you help choose the best university for your child you need to start the conversation early for everything to flow.
 Most importantly, listen to your child.
 Remember, the university they attend will shape their adulthood to a large extent.
 Do your research to figure out why he or she wants specific universities.
 If you cannot afford to invest in his or her preferred university, let him or her know.

 Being open and transparent is critical.
 Once you’ve narrowed down to three or four universities, take a tour with them.
 Visit these universities and find out more about them.
 When you follow all the tips outlined above, your child will be happy.
 And when your child is happy, you’ll be happy.